shivshankardayal/Algebra-Latex/README.md

 If you want a different output page size then tune these parameters to your liking.
 The default paper size is B5 because that is what is most used paper size to print the books.
 Though you may want to make it `twosize` and `openright` in `documentclass` if you want to print and bind.
+Refer to geometry package docs for details.

+Images which are drawn in Asymptote are in images directory and preprocessed as PDF so that build times are smaller.